 Engineering is a candidate-driven market and it’s no secret that the biggest challenge to the UK engineering sector right now is people.
 The UK needs 200,000 engineering graduates each year.
 That’s double the current number joining the sector, so it’s no wonder six out of 10 engineering employers see a shortage as a threat to their business.
 With such a shortfall, it raises the question why female engineers’ employment rate is so embarrassingly low – a mere 6%.
 But the lack of skilled men available for work should open the door for more career-minded women, and the sector certainly needs more women to survive.

 3. Smarter manufacturing

 How we’re designing new products is becoming a battle of the fittest.
 The pressure on designers and engineers to deliver everything yesterday means today’s professionals are multi-skilled: able to turn their hand from design, surfacing and modelling to simulation, costings and rendering.
 Multi-skilling’s come just as software’s evolved with integrated CAD/CAM software much more commonplace nowadays.
 CAD tightly integrated with CAM is most certainly the way forward.

 4. A brave new world

 Manufacturers have been operating in a knowledge vacuum for too long but big data’s ability to inform fact-based decisions, fast will soon prove irresistible.
-Also, ignore the Internet of Things in your products’ design phase and you won’t be around for long – IoT solutions are the biggest trend for 2017.
+Also, ignore the Internet of Things in your products’ design phase and you won’t be around for long – IoT solutions are the biggest trend happening now.

 5. Opportunity in openness